Otto Plath: Death and influence on daughter

 In 1935, shortly after the birth of his son Warren, Plath began to become ill.
 After inaccurately self-diagnosing his illness as lung cancer, he refused to seek medical care.
 In 1940, Plath saw a doctor due to an infection on his foot.
 It was then that the doctor diagnosed him as having an advanced case of diabetes.
 His leg had to be amputated in October after his foot infection was identified as gangrene.
 He died soon after on November 5, 1940, in Winthrop, Massachusetts.
-He is buried in Winthrop Cemetery.

-Plath's daughter, Sylvia, was eight years old at the time of his death (even though the poem "Daddy" says "I was ten when they buried you.").
-The death of her father is thought to have been an emotionally traumatic event for Sylvia, leading to at least some of her later emotional problems, which would affect her for the rest of her life.
-Otto Plath is thought to be the subject of his daughter's poem, "Daddy".
+Otto Plath is thought to be the subject of his daughter's poem "Daddy."
+His daughter, Sylvia, was age 8 at the time of his death (even though the poem "Daddy" says "I was ten when they buried you").
+The death of her father is thought to have been an emotionally traumatic event for Sylvia, leading to some of her emotional problems that affected her for the rest of her life.

-After the FBI declassified the files on their World War I investigation into the alleged disloyalty of Otto Plath, scholar Heather Clark criticized claims by Sylvia that her father had been a Nazi sympathizer.
-Clark said of Otto Plath, "He was a pacifist … Maybe [Sylvia] was misremembering, or angry towards him."
+After the FBI declassified the files on its World War I investigation into the alleged disloyalty of Otto Plath, scholar Heather Clark criticized claims by Sylvia that her father had been a Nazi sympathizer.
+Clark said of Otto Plath: "He was a pacifist … Maybe [Sylvia] was misremembering, or angry towards him."